godspeedsystems/gs-documentation/docs/saarthi/features/code-actions.md

 The **Add to Context** action is listed first in the Code Actions menu so you can quickly add code snippets to your conversation.
 When you use it, Saarthi includes the filename and line numbers along with the code.

-This helps Roo understand the exact context of your code within the project, allowing it to provide more relevant and accurate assistance.
+This helps Saarthi understand the exact context of your code within the project, allowing it to provide more relevant and accurate assistance.

 **Example Chat Input:**